 How Do I Know if I Need a Root Canal?

 You cannot determine on your own if you need a root canal.
-If you are having trouble with one of your teeth – pain, swelling, injury – talk to your dentist about your symptoms.
-Your dentist will examine your tooth, gums, and the area surrounding your gums to assess the tooth’s condition.
+If you are having trouble with one of your teeth – pain, swelling, injury – talk to a dentist about your symptoms.
+The dentist will examine your tooth, gums, and the area surrounding your gums to assess the tooth’s condition.
 In some cases, imaging is also necessary to get a clear idea of the condition of your tooth.
-Your dentist will let you know if you need a root canal or may recommend that you see a dentist with specialized training in the procedure.
+They will let you know if you need a root canal or may recommend that you see a dentist with specialized training in the procedure.

 What Type of Dentist Does Root Canals?